TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
-Version 3.4:
+Version 4.0:
 -Fixed "Thief's Compendium" books to grant correct bonuses -Replaced Danika with Naga who now offers temple services -Added new weapon "Blackjack"
--Added 4 new quests from Ariosh
+-Added many new quests
 -Added new quest alternative for "Order of the Black Lotus" -Added new encounters to "The Traveler's Gem" and "Borland's Spicy Secret" -Increased payout for guild profits